 Building enough housing to address the needs of locals in our community will take years.
-However, an immediate solution is to convert some of the thousands of existing vacation rentals on the market into long term rentals for locals.
+However, an immediate solution is to convert some of the hundreds of existing vacation rentals on the market into long term rentals for locals.
 Join the RENT LOCAL program and bring immediate stability to the Big Sky community by providing local residents with a secure home.
-BSCHT partnered with Landing Locals to facilitate property rentals.
-RENT LOCAL provides:

 Three Ways to Join the RENT LOCAL Program:

-BSCHT partnered with Landing Locals to assist second homeowners with long-term rentals.
-Landing Locals saves owners valuable time by screening hundreds of potential tenants due to Big Sky and Bozeman’s 0% long-term rental vacancy markets.
-Click the button below to make the switch to hosting local essential workers in your Big Sky property.
+BSCHT saves second homeowners valuable time by screening hundreds of potential tenants due to Big Sky and Bozeman’s 0% long-term rental vacancy markets.
+Please email firstname.lastname@example.org to make the switch to hosting local essential workers in your Big Sky property.

-Loan your vacation home for a few weeks to other condo owners renting full-time to Big Sky locals.
-Your home share donation allows other owners to both rent their unit long-term and visit the mountains they love.
-Please email firstname.lastname@example.org to notify BSCHT of your home’s availability.
-All owners will be reimbursed cleaning fees.
+Loan your vacation home for a few weeks to other owners renting full-time to Big Sky locals.
+Your HOME SHARE donation allows other owners to both rent their unit long-term and visit the mountains they love.
+Please email email@example.com to notify BSCHT of your home’s availability.

 FUND INCENTIVE PROGRAM